bkutasi/limestone/README.md

 ### Install

-Get oobabooga/text-generation-webui 1 click installer from [here](https://github.com/oobabooga/text-generation-webui#one-click-installers).
-And leunch it.
+Get EXLLaMa 1 click installer from [here](https://github.com/oobabooga/text-generation-webui#one-click-installers).
+And launch it.
 Follow the instructions on the repo.

 Download a model to test from [here](https://huggingface.co/models?filter=llm) download all the files and put it into a folder in `models`.
 The recommended models are [WizardLM](https://huggingface.co/TheBloke/wizardLM-7B-GPTQ) and [GTP4-X-Alpaca](https://huggingface.co/anon8231489123/gpt4-x-alpaca-13b-native-4bit-128g).